underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 ggsave('plot1.png', plot1 + theme_few(), width = 8, height = 6)
 ```

-### Other attributes of ggplot: sizes, scales, and colors
+### Other attributes of ggplot: sizes, scales, colors

 Let's use the `gapminder` package to load in a different slice of the life expectancy data, GDP per capita, and population by country.
 Find out more about Gapminder [here](http://www.gapminder.org/data/) and if you haven't seen it already, take some time to watch founder Hans Rosling's TED talk, ["The best stats you've ever seen"](https://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen).